GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Introduction

-A number of related methods have been proposed in the field to improve retrieval completeness in RAG.
-For instance, agentic retrieval methods tackle complex queries through large language model (LLM) reasoning and iterative retrieval \citep{yao2022react,khot2023decomposed,zhou2023leasttomost,trivedi2023interleaving,asai2024self}.
-These methods use an LLM-based agent that reasons about actions, specifically search queries, based on current observations.
-Each query expands the agent's search in the embedding space and returns new documents.
-The iteration continues until the agent determines it has gathered sufficient information to answer the question.
+These observations motivate retrieval methods that consider not only semantic proximity between query-document pairs but also relationships among candidate documents.
+Prior work has explored several approaches to improve retrieval completeness in RAG.
+Agentic retrieval methods use LLM-guided iterative search to decompose queries and gather evidence across multiple retrieval steps \citep{yao2023react,khot2023decomposed,zhou2023leasttomost,trivedi2023interleaving,asai2024self}.
 The agentic approach is well-suited for retrieving information from external, open-ended environments (e.g., web search), where the data organization is largely unknown and users lack control over the indexing process.
-However, for private or enterprise databases where users do have control over the organization of the available data, these methods are limited by their inefficiency, since they do not leverage the existing data organization and instead conduct unnecessary iterations, resulting in increased inference latency and cost.
+However, for private or enterprise databases, where users do have control over the organization of the available data, these methods can incur unnecessary latency and cost due to repeated retrieval and reasoning.
+Alignment-oriented approaches \citep{chen2025can} attempt to jointly reason over content and structure, but they also rely on computationally expensive online LLM calls and constrained decoding, which limit their practicality in many production settings.

-Alignment-oriented approaches attempt to jointly reason over content and structure \citep{chen2025can}, but often rely on computationally expensive online LLM calls and constrained decoding, limiting their practicality in many production settings.
+Another class of methods augments retrieval with auxiliary data structures, such as knowledge graphs or hierarchical indexes, to capture relationships beyond semantic proximity \citep{sun2024thinkongraph,luo2024reasoning,jimenez2024hipporag,gutierrez2025from,sarthi2024raptor,sourati2026lad}.
+These approaches require maintaining additional infrastructure alongside the base retriever.
+While effective in their respective settings, such infrastructure introduces computational and storage overhead, limiting their applicability in general-purpose RAG systems.

-Another class of methods augments retrieval with additional data structures, such as knowledge graphs or hierarchical indexes, to capture relationships beyond semantic similarity \citep{sun2024thinkongraph,luo2024reasoning,jimenez2024hipporag,gutierrez2025from,sarthi2024raptor,sourati2025lad}.
-These approaches typically rely on maintaining extra infrastructure alongside the base retriever.
-While effective in their respective settings, such added infrastructure introduces computational and storage overhead, which limits their applicability in general-purpose RAG systems.
+To address these limitations, we introduce \textbf{GraphER}, a \textbf{Graph}-based \textbf{E}nrichment and \textbf{R}eranking method for RAG systems.
+GraphER is capable of incorporating various forms of proximity relationships beyond semantic proximity.
+Its objective is to improve the completeness of the top-K results by exploiting these proximity relationships among candidate objects.
+GraphER is designed to be a standalone and computationally efficient reranking stage that is compatible with other upstream and downstream reranking stages.
+Therefore, GraphER can be combined with more computationally intensive semantic rerankers, such as cross-encoder rerankers.